Orange-OpenSource/casskop/website/docs/3_configuration_deployment/5_cassandra_configuration.md

 - This command can be changed using  `Spec.initContainerCmd`

+### Initcontainer 2 : config-builder

+This container is responsible for the following actions :

+- Generate all the cassandra configuration (cassandra.yaml, java. etc..) from the different config entries in the CassandraCluster object level (spec, datacenters and racks)

+It uses cass-config-builder which is a tool developed by Datastax.

-### Initcontainer 2 : bootstrap
+### Initcontainer 3 : bootstrap

 The bootstrap Container :

 - applying files and additional jar from the bootstrap image to the default configuration
 - applying the user's configmap custom configuration (if any) on top of the default configuration
-- modifying the configuration to be suitable to run with Casskop:
+- modifying the configuration to be suitable to run with CassKop:
   - update cluster name
-  - configure dc/rack properties
   - applying seedlist
   - add cassandra exporter and jolokia agent
   - ..